WoltLab/docs.woltlab.com/pages/javascript/new-api/writing-a-module.md

 the module name is therefore `WoltLabSuite/Core/Ui/Foo`, it is automatically derived from the file path and name.

+For further instructions on how to define and require modules head over to the [RequireJS API](http://requirejs.org/docs/api.html).

 ```js
 define(["Ajax", "WoltLabSuite/Core/Ui/Bar"], function(Ajax, UiBar) {
   "use strict";